Information for prospective students

 PRESENTATION SKILLS

-ORGANIZATIONAL AND TIME MANAGEMENT
+ORGANISATIONS AND TIME MANAGEMENT

 TEAM COMPETENCE

-Through group presentations, project work (e.g. in the two methods modules) and working on joint texts and media products (e.g. in the practice modules), you will gain experience in working in changing teams.
-You will also learn how to efficiently design longer-term projects, such as the team processes for your seminar papers and research reports, and how to organize them so that they are completed successfully and on time.
+Through group presentations, project work (e.g. in the two methods modules) and working on common texts and media products (e.g. in the practice modules), you will gain experience in working in changing teams.
+You will also learn how to efficiently design longer-term projects, such as the team processes for your seminar papers and research reports, and how to organise them so that they are completed successfully and on time.
 The ability to work in a team is highly relevant for numerous professional fields and especially for project-based activities.

 INTERDISCIPLINARY THINKING AND ACTING